-In-Frame/Out-of-Frame is a technique for clarifying project boundaries by list both the activities and deliverables that are in scope for the project and listing the activities that are not required as part of the project.
+In-Frame/Out-of-Frame is a technique for clarifying project boundaries by listing the activities and deliverables that are in scope for the project as well as the activities that are not required as part of the project.

 The approach taken when planning a project should be based upon the primary project constraint.
 Attributes of that constraint are planned first and then other aspects of the project are planned to support the primary constraint.

 Projects are often organized into phases.
 Phases provide structure and logic to the project and aid the project team and management to track progress.

 Learn how to identify project tasks and activities using the deliverables deployment technique.

 Task Descriptions are the statements of scope for each of the project activities.
 They are written in the format of “action – completion point.”

 The WBS Dictionary is a table or spreadsheet that is organized by project task and contains all project planning details.